 The Azure Resource Manager

-You can organize your resource groups for securing, managing and tracking the costs related to your workflows and applications.
+You can organize resource groups for securing, managing and tracking the costs related to your workflows and applications.

 What are Azure resource groups?